-Sponsor or co-sponsor and track the number of attendees at an Illicit Discharge Detection and Elimination workshop or other training workshop related to IEPA's NPDES Stormwater Program.
+Sponsor or co-sponsor and track the number of attendees at an Illicit Discharge Detection and Elimination workshop or other training workshop related to IL EPA's NPDES Stormwater Program.

-- SMC sponsored or co-sponsored many workshops and events on stormwater-related topics.
-Such workshops and events are described above. - SMC continues to make available via the Lake County SMC website, Community Awareness Illicit Discharge Education and Elimination Videos.
+- SMC sponsored or co-sponsored trainings, workshops, and events on stormwater-related topics.
+Such training, workshops, and events are described below. - SMC continues to make available the Excal Visual "IDDE A Grate Concern" software to Lake County MS4s.
+During the reporting period there were four (4) registrants. - SMC continued to make available on the Lake County SMC website, Community Awareness Illicit Discharge Education and Elimination Training Videos.
 The online videos are available in English and Spanish; English version, (URL hyperlink); Spanish version (URL hyperlink).

-CONSTRUCTION SITE RUNOFF CONTROL D.
+D. CONSTRUCTION SITE RUNOFF CONTROL